soarqin/D2RMH/README.md

 Check [ChangeLog](doc/ChangeLog.md)

 # Prerequisite
-* Diablo II v1.13c is required.
+* Diablo II 1.12, 1.13c or 1.13d is required.
 You can get a minimal subset of v1.13c files [HERE](https://archive.org/details/diablo-ii-1.13c-minimal.-7z)

 # Usage
 0. Virus/Malware detection WARNING:
    * If you are using Windows Defender, disable it or add D2RMH to whitelist to avoid misreporting of malware.
    * D2RMH can pass most Anti-Virus software detections, but not all of them, you can compile it your self if worry about it, check `How to build` section below
 1. Download from `Releases` section, or any snapshot packs from `Actions` section(You need to log-in to GitHub).
-2. Edit D2RMH.ini, set `d2_path` to path of your Diablo II v1.13c folder,
-   or just put extracted `D2RMH.exe` and all `.ini` files to D2 v1.13c folder.
+2. Edit D2RMH.ini, set `d2_path` to path of your Diablo II folder, or just put extracted `D2RMH.exe` and all `.ini` files to D2 v1.13c folder.
 3. Run D2RMH.exe, enjoy!